-3. A WID course asks students to draft and revise in response to substantive feedback from faculty and from peers.
-Each student should gain practice in providing meaningful peer response.
+3. A WID course asks students to draft and revise in response to substantive feedback from faculty and from peers .
+Each student should gain practice in providing meaningful peer response .
 Please explain how faculty feedback will take place and how students will perform peer review/response 4.
 A WID course will value this work by counting graded writing-excluding timed exams-as 40 percent or more of the final course grade.
-Please indicate how much final graded writing your students will produce in the course, why this amount of writing is appropriate for the specific discipline, and how much each final piece is worth in the course grade. discipline, and now inden each final piece is worth in the course grade.
+Please indicate how much final graded writing your students will produce in the course, why this amount of writing is appropriate for the specific discipline, and how much each final piece is worth in the course grade.

-Form updated Fall 2022.
+Form updated August 2024.